Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Introduction

 \section{Introduction}

 Clusters of galaxies grow and evolve through large-scale merging processes and offer many valuable observables for astrophysical and cosmological studies of our Universe.
-In statistically representative samples, they uniquely constrain key parameters of complex physical processes, such as structure formation, but also the cosmological parameters characterizing the underlying world model \citep{Jullo2010,Schwinn2017}.
-By measuring the mass distribution within clusters, we also gain insight into cluster-specific properties, such as their dark-matter content, the spatial distribution and clustering of dark matter, and the cluster's merger geometry and history \citep[e.g.,][]{Bradac2008,Umetsu2009,KneibPnat2011,Ebeling2017}.
-Furthermore, offsets between the location of baryonic and dark-matter profiles have been used to probe the nature of dark matter (e.g., its self-interaction cross-section, \citealt{Markevitch2004,Randall2008,Wittman2018,Harvey2019}).
+In statistically representative samples, clusters uniquely constrain key parameters of complex physical processes, such as structure formation, but also the cosmological parameters characterizing the underlying world model \citep{Jullo2010,Caminha2017,Schwinn2017,Acebron2017}.
+By measuring the mass distribution within clusters, we also gain insight into cluster-specific properties, such as their dark-matter content; the detailed spatial distribution and clustering of dark matter; the cluster's merger geometry and history \citep[e.g.,][]{Bradac2008,Umetsu2009,KneibPnat2011,Ebeling2017}.
+Furthermore, potential offsets between the location of baryonic and dark-matter profiles have been used to probe the nature of dark matter (e.g., its self-interaction cross-section, \citealt{Markevitch2004,Randall2008,Wittman2018,Harvey2019}).

-Strong gravitational lensing provides an observational measure of the enclosed total mass of a cluster at a given radius and thus offers a powerful tool for studying both dark and luminous matter.
-Lensing occurs when the presence of mass generates a large enough curvature in space–time near the cluster center to make different light paths from the same distant source converge within the field of view of the observer.
-Since the first spectroscopic confirmation of a giant gravitational arc in Abell\,370 \citep{Soucail1987}, strong gravitational lensing has evolved into a valuable and potent technique for measuring the total mass of clusters over a wide range of evolutionary states and redshifts \citep[e.g.,][]{Limousin2007,Richard2011}.
+Strong gravitational lensing provides an observational measure of the total enclosed mass of a cluster at a given radius and thus offers a powerful tool for studying both their dark and luminous matter content.
+Lensing occurs when the presence and concentration of mass generates a large enough curvature in space–time near the cluster center to make different light paths from the same distant source converge within the field of view of the observer.
+Since the first spectroscopic confirmation of a giant gravitational arc in Abell\,370 \citep{Soucail1987}, strong gravitational lensing has evolved into a valuable and powerful technique for measuring the total mass of clusters over a wide range of evolutionary states and redshifts \citep[e.g.,][]{Limousin2007,Richard2011,Sharon2015}.